vidyainc/IntegrateJiraXero/README.md

 - UiPath Studio installed and configured.
 - **`Access to Jira and Xero with necessary permissions to fetch tasks and log time entries.`**

+## Execution
+**Execution**: Run the Main workflow.
+Monitor the execution log for any errors and ensure data is correctly processed and logged in Xero.

 ## Workflow Detail
 ### Main Workflow (`Main.xaml`)